Kamajabu/KestrelTransitions/README.md

 ### 1. Setup Navigation Controller

-First, configure your navigation controller to support KestrelTransitions:
+**REQUIRED FIRST STEP**: Configure your navigation controller to support KestrelTransitions.
+This must be done during coordinator/navigation setup, before any transitions are triggered:

 ```swift
 import KestrelTransitions